 OPEN PRACTICE STUDIO

-Open Practice Studio (OPS) offers specialised advise and services to develop, actualise and preserve performance, time-based art practices, and ephemeral cultural materials.
+Open Practice Studio (OPS) offers specialised advise and services to develop, actualise and document performance, time-based art practices, and ephemeral cultural materials.

 We work directly with artists and institutions to develop responsive solutions across a range of cultural and commercial contexts.